 Living off the grid is more than just a trend or a cool expression.
 It is an actual way of life that many people are drawn to.
 However, not all of them are aware that such a lifestyle is not about living in the wild, in a cave or a hut.
 There are real expenses and costs that living off the grid entails.

 I have done an extensive research to answer how much it costs to live off the grid.
-Here is the most detailed information that includes both the initial costs and the current expenses.
+Here is the most detailed information that includes both the initial costs and the day-to-day expenses.

 The Initial Cost of Living off the Grid